Mexico migrant camp tents torched across border from Texas

 MATAMOROS, Mexico (AP) — About two dozen makeshift tents were set ablaze and destroyed at a migrant camp across the border from Texas this week, witnesses said Friday, a sign of the extreme risk that comes with being stuck in Mexico as the Biden administration increasingly relies on that country to host people fleeing poverty and violence.

-The fires were set Wednesday and Thursday at the sprawling camp of about 2,000 people, most of them from Venezuela, Haiti and Mexico, in Matamoros, a city near Brownsville, Texas.
+The fires were set Wednesday and Thursday at the sprawling camp of about 2,000 people, most of them from Venezuela, Haiti and Mexico, in Matamoros, a city across the border from Brownsville, Texas.
 An advocate for migrants said they had been doused with gasoline.

 “The people fled as their tents were burned,” said Gladys Cañas, who runs the group Ayudandoles A Triunfar.
 “What they’re saying as part of their testimony is that they were told to leave from there.”